txsll/SLLGeolocation/README.md

 `SLLGeolocation.js` also requires you to have a Google Maps API account so that you can load the Google Maps JavaScript API.

 ## Usage
-`SLLGeolocation.js` expects your page to have two HTML elements as noted below.
-One element is used to store the geolocation results in the elements' `data-` tags, and the other is used as a placeholder for a Google map showing the user's location.
+`SLLGeolocation.js` expects your page to have three HTML elements as noted below.
+One is a button that will trigger the geolocation prompt, and the other two are used to store the geolocation results in the elements' `data-` tags and to serve as a placeholder for a Google map showing the user's location.

+You then use `SLLGeolocation.init()` to initiate the library.
+The `init()` function sets up a `click` listener for the geolocation button.

 Below is a barebones version of your HTML page.